Amor de Mujer: Chart performance

-"Amor de Mujer" was released in May 1993 in the United States, and became Rubio's third hit single there and remained on the charts in that summer.
+"Amor de Mujer" was released in May 1993 in the United States, became Rubio's third hit single, and remained on the charts throughout the summer.
 It entered the Billboard Hot Latin Songs chart at number 35 on the issue dated June 12, 1993.
-It ultimately reached a peak of number eight on July 17, 1993, and was on the chart for 17 weeks.
+It ultimately reached a peak of number eight on July 17, 1993, and was on the charts for 17 weeks.

 The song peaked at number one in El Salvador.
 In Mexico City, the song peaked at number two.
 The success of "Amor de Mujer" helped Rubio's debut studio album to obtain a 3× Gold certification in Mexico and consolidate Rubio's image in the rest of Latin America and the US.

 Music video

-The accompanying music video for "Amor de Mujer" was directed by Ángel Flores, and filmed in the fall of 1992.
+The accompanying music video for "Amor de Mujer" was directed by Ángel Flores, and was filmed in the fall of 1992.
 It begins with takes of Rubio lying on her bed.
 In a close-up, Rubio sings the song as if she were telling the story of her first love with a bad boy, played by José Cabalán Macari, while wearing smooth hair shines and an iconic Chanel necklace.
-Immediately, the video changes to sepia tone with Rubio playing the song and wearing a top, shorts and a leather jacket while the wind moves her blonde hair and she tries to put on her head a leather beret.
+Immediately, the video changes to sepia tone with Rubio playing the song and wearing a top, shorts and a leather jacket while the wind moves her blonde hair as she tries to put on a leather beret.